Ultimate Guide to Catching Sunfish: Tips & Techniques ReelYaks

 Sunfish are also known to school, so if you catch one, there's a good chance there are more nearby.
 Keep your bait in the same area and try different depths until you find where the fish are biting.

-Use a Bobber
+Using a Bobber Effectively

 Back to blog